OTABISHO Yokohama Noh Theater, a facility showcasing Noh and Kyogen

-The Yokohama Noh Theatre, which has been closed since January 2024 for large-scale repairs, has opened a new base of operations for the theatre, the OTABISHO Yokohama Noh Theatre, at the Minato Mirai Landmark Plaza.
-This is the first time in the country that a Noh/Kyogen spot has been set up within a commercial facility, and this new initiative is attracting attention.
+The Yokohama Noh Theatre, which has been closed since January 2024 for extensive repairs, has opened a new base for its activities, the OTABISHO Yokohama Noh Theatre, in Minato Mirai Landmark Plaza.
+This is the first time in Japan that a Noh and Kyogen venue has been set up within a commercial facility, and this new initiative is attracting attention.

 The concept is to see, know, experience, and learn